oracle-livelabs/apex/online-book-store-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

 In this lab, you will:

 - Create Web Credential
-- Create Rest Data Source
+- Create REST Data Source
 - Integrate Payment Gateway

 ## Task 1: Create Web Credential